xwiki-contrib/ai-llm/docker/README.md

 	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/ai-llm/main/docker/16/mariadb-tomcat/docker-compose.yml -o docker-compose.yml`
 -	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/16/mariadb-tomcat/.env`: This contains default configuration values you should edit (version of XWiki to use, etc)
 	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/16/mariadb-tomcat/.env -o .env`
--	`docker-compose up`
+-	`docker compose up`

 ## Building

 To build the Docker image locally:
 -	Install Git and run `git clone https://github.com/xwiki-contrib/ai-llm.git` or download the sources from the GitHub UI.
 Then go to the directory corresponding to the docker tag you wish to use.
 For example: `cd docker/16/mysql-tomcat`
 - Navigate to the directory containing the Dockerfile (e.g., `16/mysql-tomcat` or `16/mariadb-tomcat`)
--	Run `docker-compose up`
+-	Run `docker compose up`
 -	Start a browser and point it to `http://localhost:8080`

 Note that if you want to set a custom version of XWiki you can edit the `.env` file and set the values you need in there.
 It's also possible to override them on the command line with `docker-compose run -e "XWIKI_VERSION=12.10.10"`.

-Note that `docker-compose up` will automatically build the XWiki image on the first run.
-If you need to rebuild it you can issue `docker-compose up --build`.
+Note that `docker compose up` will automatically build the XWiki image on the first run.
+If you need to rebuild it you can issue `docker compose up --build`.
 You can also build the image with `docker build . -t xwiki-mysql-tomcat:latest` for example.

 You can also just build the image by issuing `docker build -t xwiki-ai-llm .` and then use the instructions from above to start XWiki and the database using `docker run ...`.